-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch in the extension and the floor areas in the main roof space.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.
+We were unable to gain access to the right hand attic space as the seller has advised that the hatch has been covered in insulation.